ajdillhoff/personal-site/content/notes/stereo_vision.md

 Methods exist to estimate the required transformation parameters using points based on matching image features.
 If some set of points which a fixed coordinate system is known, such as a calibration pattern, the problem becomes even simpler.
 Knowing the exact world point as it is projected in all image planes is essentially a ground truth.

+Hartley and Zisserman address three primary questions when dealing with two views:

+1.  **Correspondence geometry:** How does a point in one view constraint the corresponding point in a second view?
+2.  **Camera geometry:** How do we determine the cameras of both views given a set of corresponding image points?
+3.  **Scene geometry:** If we know the cameras and have a set of corresponding points, how can we compute the depth?

 ## Epipolar Geometry {#epipolar-geometry}